 And he sounds in charge.
 He sounds like he knows what he's doing.
 But it is a mistake.
-His thoughts are wrong in the only way that matters: pro status quo.
+His thoughts are wrong in the only way that matters: they are pro-status quo.
+Do you see?
 Walter complains about never having made a decision in his life.
 Up until now, his life has coasted along.
 Go to school.
 Get a degree.
 Find a job.
 Get married.
 Pay your taxes.
 Buy a house.
 His life is like a cart on tracks.
 Now the Talking Pillow gives him one final decision in his miserable life.
 But this is all a lie.

 Walter is trapped in the thinking of a slave.
 He looks into his past and sees nothing but an uninterrupted line of compelled decisions.
 He sees the servitude, but he doesn't comprehend its grip.
 Walter confuses his correct decisions - from the perspective of the system - with a lack of existential power.
 This is the trap.
 He doesn't see how every second of every day he was actually in control.
 Nothing stopped him from getting up, right now, and flying to Fiji.
 At no point was he ever robbed of agency.

 But because he made the choices the system wanted him to make, his life was harmonious and everything seemed to line up.
 He studied and got a job.
 He talked to a girl and got married.
 He paid his taxes and the IRS didn't blow off his door hinges.
 At every step, Walter was in control.
 Yet here he sits complaining of a life as a crippled slave.
 No Walter, you are lying to yourself.